Vjimenez-vasquez/VicRcodes-mutation_bars/README.md

 #arguments#
-data : input containing sites for all coding regions and metadata linaje : lineage genomas : the minimum number of genomes containing changes in your input run : word to be print in the resulting barplot label : output file name inic : the first column number containing aminoacid information in your input
+data : input containing sites for all coding regions and metadata linaje : lineage genomas : the minimum number of genomes in which the program will search for variable sites in your input run : word to be print in the resulting barplot label : output file name inic : the first column number containing aminoacid information in your input